macro187/nugit/readme.md

 solution containing projects from all required repositories.
 Add project references to them as needed.

-Whenver you add or remove dependencies, update the solution folders by re-running the `install` command.
+Whenever you add or remove dependencies, update the solution folders by re-running the `install` command.

-NuGit does not include unnecessary projects such as unit test suites, etc.
+NuGit does not include unnecessary projects such as unit test suites.

 Exported Programs